-You're unlikely to use all of the above appliances every day, and according to average usage, smaller homes in particular won't.
+You're unlikely to use all of the above appliances every day, and smaller households in particular won't.

 You can also see how expensive heating water is.
 So make sure you have a good lagging jacket for your tank and don't leave hot taps running as you're literally pouring money down the drain!